 Dr. Neta Erez, Ph.D.
+Department of Pathology Sackler Faculty of Medicine

 Email: netaerez@post.tau.ac.il

 Cancer Related Inflammation in Tumor Progression and Metastasis

 The main goal of our laboratory is to uncover stromal pathways that contribute to tumorigenesis and metastasis.
 In particular, we combine transgenic mouse models of cancer as well as clinical data to study the role of inflammation and cancer-associated fibroblasts in facilitating lung metastasis of breast cancer, and to uncover the role of neuroinflammation mediated by astrocytes in melanoma brain metastasis.